-Some economic conservative would corner the market on the new planet’s natural resources, but particularly oil, coal and gas, and the factories would be compelled to churn out as much greenhouse gases as they possibly can since everyone knows that global warming and climate change are myths put about by east coast liberals.
-And windmills are yesterday’s news.
+Some economic conservative would corner the market on the new planet’s natural resources, particularly oil, coal and gas, and the factories would be compelled to churn out as much greenhouse gases as they possibly could since everyone knows that global warming and climate change are myths put about by east coast liberals.
+And windmills are so middle ages.

-The family unit would follow the traditional patriarchal model (no same-sex marriages) and women will be homemakers by law and produce many, many children since between the outlawed childhood vaccination programme and accidental shootings, most won’t make to adulthood.
+The family unit would follow the traditional patriarchal model (no same-sex marriages) and women would be homemakers by law and produce many, many children since between the outlawed childhood vaccination programme and accidental shootings, most of them won’t make to adulthood.
 (Vaccinations cause autism, you know, and the right to bear arms is compulsory)

-And the population is subdued by watching CBN (the Conspiracy Broadcasting Network), prepper documentaries and proselytising evangelical programmes preaching to the converted, although, since no-one could get their heads around inventing tv, they are performed live at rodeo shows, in between country and western music and recorded speeches by Ronald Reagan.
+The population would be subdued by watching CBN (the Conspiracy Broadcasting Network), prepper documentaries and proselytising evangelical programmes preaching to the converted, , in between country and western music and recorded speeches by Nigel Farage and Donald Trump.

-Meanwhile, on Planet Liberal, many lives would be lost in the weeks and months after the spaceship lands as the colonists argue over how to hold free and fair elections rather than focus on the basics of food and shelter.
-Then they would argue over what should and shouldn’t be in the new written constitution, in the end agreeing to compromise and include every single idea in the 1,354-page document.
+Meanwhile, on Planet Liberal, many lives would be lost in the weeks and months after the spaceship landed as the colonists argue over how to hold free and fair elections rather than focus on the basics of food and shelter.
+Then they would argue over what should and shouldn’t be in the new written constitution, in the end agreeing to compromise and include every single idea put forward in a 1,354-page document.

 Heat and energy would be a major problem.
 Despite an abundance of fossil fuels, these are banned because they are bad for the planet, especially fracking, and the deep liberal suspicion of nuclear energy and its potential misuse for weapons of war.

 Although there is an initial plan to bar religions of all kinds, these would be dropped under pressure from the Jedi Knights, Pagans, Satanists and the Church of the Flying Spaghetti Monster.
-It would then be agreed that anyone can worship anything, including bits of string, as long as all anythings are given equal respect by all anyones.
+It would then be agreed that anyone can worship anything, including bits of string, as long as all are given equal respect by everyone.

-There would be no such thing as a typical family, in fact, the liberal colonists will take great pride in there being no two families alike in terms of the sex, roles and number parents, nor any agreement how to raise children who for the most part will be left to raise themselves.
-Sadly, in an ironic twist of fate, lots of children die because of a breakdown in their immunity as vaccination is rejected as an ‘unnatural’ practice and rejection of GM foods.
+There would be no such thing as a typical family, in fact, the liberal colonists will take great pride in there being no two families alike in terms of the sex, roles and number of parents or partners, nor any agreement on how to raise children who for the most part will be left to raise themselves.
+Sadly, in an ironic twist of fate, lots of children would die because of a breakdown in their immune systems as vaccination is rejected as an ‘unnatural’ practice, while others starve due to the rejection of GM foods.